ab-nano/hackerrrank-interview-prep-kit/README.md

 # Submitted solutions to [Hackerrank's interview preparation kit](https://www.hackerrank.com/interview/interview-preparation-kit)

-This wiki is intended to document the personal work and submitted solutions to a number of hackerrank problems.
+This work-in-progress repo is intended to document the personal work and submitted solutions to a number of hackerrank problems.
 The following is the list of problems that received a full score to the solutions above(grouped by difficulty):

 ## Hard